 3 questions to ask before choosing a deductible

-Every situation is different.
-Before you pick a deductible, consider your personal situation along with these 3 questions.
+Everyone’s situation and needs are different.
+Before you pick a deductible, consider your personal situation by asking yourself these questions.